Bearing Calculator

 Professional Land Surveying: Bearing Calculations in Boundary Determination

-Licensed land surveyors use bearing calculations daily to establish property boundaries, stake construction sites, create topographic maps, and set legal land records.
-Unlike casual navigation, surveying demands precision to the centimeter level.
+Licensed land surveyors use bearing calculations daily to establish property boundaries, stake construction sites, create topographic maps, and set legal land records following National Society of Professional Surveyors standards and BLM Cadastral Survey protocols.
+Unlike casual navigation, surveying demands precision to the centimeter level using GPS technology.
 A boundary survey incorrectly calculated by even one meter can trigger expensive legal disputes between property owners.
 Surveyors combine GPS coordinate data with bearing calculations to translate legal descriptions into physical monuments (iron pins, concrete markers) placed precisely on the ground.
+Calculate property line distances with our Distance Calculator.

 Boundary Survey: Translating Deeds into Ground Markers